 Geisha coffee is the priciest coffee in the world, but I do not think it is overrated.
 Unless you can easily put down a hefty dollar for a regular supply, it is probably not worth it for an everyday coffee.
-If you are passionate about coffee and want a one-of-a-kind taste experience once in a while, then you should definitely try it out.
-You want to think of Geisha (and really all coffee) as the coffee equivalent of a bottle of wine.
-I drink wine in bottle varying from less than $10 a bottle and for special occasions, I can get a $100 bottle.
-Coffee is the same, except you get to enjoy a bag for more than one or two sittings.
+If you are passionate about coffee and want a one-of-a-kind taste experience once in a while, then you should definitely try it.
+You want to think of Geisha and other coffee varieties like wine.
+I drink wine varying from less than $10 a bottle, and for special occasions, I can get a $100 bottle.
+Coffee is the same, except you can enjoy a bag for more than one or two sittings.
 Brew it with care and reward yourself with an exceptional cup of Geisha.
 It is important to celebrate the incredible work of the farmers who produce these wonders of the coffee world!

 The reputation of Geisha as a variety has continued to gain momentum.
 Since its beginnings in Panama, the Geisha variety has grown from uncertainty to being one of the most sought-after beans.
 Any time we can offer a high-quality Geisha, we're excited because they can be hard to come by.